-Plaintiff DREAM DEFENDERS is a Florida non-profit corporation 11. with its principal office in Miami-Dade County, Florida.
+Plaintiff DREAM DEFENDERS is a Florida non-profit organization 11. with its principal office in Miami-Dade County, Florida.
 The organization was established in 2012 following the killing of teenager Trayvon Martin and is led by Black and Brown youth.
 Dream Defenders uses training and organizing of youth and students to confront structural inequality.
-The organization conducts civic engagement activities across the state of Florida, including get out the vote efforts.
-The membership of Dream Defenders includes college students who have been displaced from their schools due to the coronavirus pandemic.
-The state's failure to offer appropriate and necessary accommodations in response to the pandemic is thwarting these members' ability to cast ballots and have them count in the 2020 election cycle, and hindering the organization's efforts to register Floridians to vote and help them vote, and causing the organization to divert resources including staff time to secure the participation of registered Floridians in upcoming elections.
+The organization conducts civic engagement activities across the state of Florida, including voter registration and get out the vote efforts.
+The membership of Dream Defenders includes college students throughout the state of Florida who have been displaced from their schools due to the coronavirus pandemic, some of whom were unable to vote in the PPP due to the state's failure to expand voting opportunities.
+Defendants' failure to offer appropriate and necessary accommodations in response to the pandemic is thwarting these members' ability to cast ballots and have them count in the 2020 election cycle, and hindering the organization's efforts to register Floridians to vote and help them vote, and causing the organization to divert resources including staff time away from other critical organizational activities, to secure the participation of registered Floridians in upcoming elections.

-1 Dream Defenders is a fiscally sponsored project of Tides Advocacy, a California-based non-profit.
+&lt;sup>1 Dream Defenders is a fiscally sponsored project of Tides Advocacy, a California-based non-profit.